boldtrn/directions-api-js-client/README.md

 ## Dependencies

 The API depends on superagent which is packaged into the graphhopper-client.js.
+We are using Promises but include a polyfill for it using babel-runtime.

 The demo uses a couple of dependencies, but they are not required for requests to the API.